Skip to main content

 When will the WVU research community be impacted?

-The current target effective date is late 2026.
+Current guidance regarding the effective dates indicate 12/31/26 as the date for covered institution compliance.
 However, it is important to consider allowable costs when submitting proposals now.
 Click here to request assistance.

 Since NSPM-33 is not the only new regulatory requirement for Digital Persistent Identifiers (Chips and Science Act and other agency specific requirements) and impacting data (OSTP Public Access Memo and new agency DMS policies), the research community will be impacted throughout 2024 and into 2025 as new requirements are implemented.